You are in [Themes] [Berkshire Yeomanry]

 -"Adeppa" was the name of Capt.
 Wills' mare.

 - Capt.
-Wills was the M.F.H. and lived at Hungerford
+Willes was the M.F.H. and lived at Hungerford Park.

 (Miss Richens added a note saying that "I believe this Col. Ricardo used to live at Donnington Elms").